 - government procurement card transactions

-- contract and tender information
+- procurement information

 - grants to voluntary, community and social enterprise organisations

 - the pay multiple

 - local land assets

 The LGA has produced a set of revised practical guidance documents to support local authorities in understanding and implementing the Transparency Code 2015 and to help them publish the data in a meaningful and consistent way.